waleeda2055/example_projects/README.md

 # example_projects

 Coding examples from some projects I have worked on.
-These are team projects and the code has been built in colloboration with others.
+Some are team projects and the code has been built in colloboration with others.

 <!---
 ## Getting started